MK0107/BlueOcean/README.md

 ## Usage

   All users can log in via google OAuth or native account creation through the application.
-  Once accessed, mentors can teach paid skills to anyone in the world with conveninece of Google calendar and Socket.io for meesage/video chat.
+  Once accessed, mentors can teach paid skills to anyone in the world with convenience of Google calendar and Socket.io for meesage/video chat.
   And, students can search for mentor and skill via smart search on the landing page and sign up for classes they are interested in.